Current Offerings -- Greek Coins (Page 1 of 3)

 Zeus Labraundos walking to right, holding double ax

-24 mm (slightly larger than a US Quarter but 2 times as thick)
+4 mm (slightly smaller than a US Dime, but, 2 times as thick)

 Condition: